 A polarizer is another basic filter that must be in your photography bag.
 As we said before, Photoshop (or any other similar software) can mimic the effect of a polarizer.
 Thanks to the polarizer you will reduce the reflection of the light & also increase contrast in your scene.
 It means, that you can change the tonal balance of the sky, reduce glares… But the most important is to cut the haze of diffused light that can spoil your landscape photography.

-During our photo tours, you can test the Kase filters for free, and with the help of our photographer guides.
+During our photography trips to Iceland, you can test the Kase filters for free, and with the help of our photographer guides.
 Also, if you are interested to buy some of them, you can subscribe to our newsletter.
-You will get a 10% discount code in Kase products at 3dpi.
+You will get a 10% discount code on Kase products at 3dpi.

 The Best Camera Settings for Landscape Photography

 Every situation has different light conditions, and the best camera setting for landscape photography will be according to that.
 But what we can suggest you these basic settings to start.